 The Entry Level Master of Science in Nursing at SF State is a six-semester program.
-This program prepares students who possess a non-nursing bachelor’s degree, for the national licensing exam (NCLEX-RN) to become a Registered Nurse.
+This program prepares students who possess a non-nursing bachelor’s degree for the national licensing exam (NCLEX-RN) to become a Registered Nurse.
 Students are eligible for the NCLEX-RN upon completion of four semesters and the program culminates with an applied research course or a master’s thesis.
-Graduates will earn a BSN and MSN degrees are awarded after successful completion of the ELM program.
+The BSN and MSN degrees are awarded after successful completion of the ELM program.
 Additional information about the program, including student learning outcomes, can be obtained in the nursing section of the SF State bulletin.

 Clinical Nurse Specialist (CNS)

 This emphasis offers students in both the Entry Level MSN and the regular MSN programs the opportunity to take courses for certification by the California State Board of Registered Nursing and/or the American Nurse Credentialing Center.
-The CNS is an advanced practice nurse holding a master’s degree with an emphasis in a specific area of clinical nursing such as adult, women’s health, pediatrics, and community/public health.
+The CNS is an advanced practice nurse holding a master’s degree with an emphasis in a specific area of clinical nursing such as adult, women’s health, and pediatrics.
 Students will need to select an emphasis at the time of application.
 The role of the CNS is defined by the needs of a select client population and clinical expertise of the nurse.

 This emphasis enables students in both the Entry Level MSN and the regular MSN programs to combine the nursing perspective and principles of business to become effective and successful managers and administrators.
 Elective courses can be taken through the College of Business with the advice and approval of an academic advisor.